 Don't worry, there's something for everyone in our volunteer program.
 You can meet and greet, help people with forms, help find resources, care for pets, learn about amateur radio, organize files, serve food, provide emotional support, run messages and much more.
 We need people with many skills sets from various backgrounds.
 We suggest that you get involved and see what interests you.
-All we ask is a minimum one year commitment which involves some basic training, team meetings and participation in exercises before an emergency or disaster occur.
+All we ask is a minimum one-year commitment which requires some basic training, team meetings and participation in exercises before an emergency or disaster occur.
 Join the ESS Team and help make a difference!

 What kind of Liability Protection is Provided to Volunteers?

 Registered Emergency Management BC (EMBC) Lifeline Volunteers have three levels of liability insurance:

 - Exemption from civil liability (unless grossly negligent)